 Refugee aid and reconstruction

-„We had to leave our home and are now living with relatives.
-I have now gone back to school for the first time in four months and that's great.
-Help has assisted us to do this.
-We even receive a lunch pack at school."
+„We had to leave our home and now we live with relatives.
+I'm back in school for the first time in four months, and that's great.
+Help has helped us achieve this.
+We even get a lunch package at school."

 >> Help now!